AMC – Warming up Bodies after Invasive Surgery #SWI2005

 The actual cooling of the body is done by circulating the blood through a heart-lung machine, in which the blood exchanges heat with cold water.
-Rewarming is done by the same procedure with hot water, and afterwards by contact of the body with hot air in a “bear hug”.
-Medical complications, such a brain damage or damage to other vital organs, can arise from this process taking place too quickly.
-For practical purposes however, the warming procedure has to be performed as quickly as is safely possible.
+Rewarming is done by the same procedure with hot water, and afterward by contact of the body with hot air in a “bear hug”.
+Medical complications, such as brain damage or damage to other vital organs, can arise from this process taking place too quickly.
+For practical purposes, however, the warming procedure has to be performed as quickly as is safely possible.

 The actual controls used at present are rather crude and suggestions for improving this procedure are very welcome.
 Moreover, the precise control of the reheating procedure, in relation to the observed data during the cooling process, calls for a much better understanding.